Legislature Has Power to Enact District Maps at Any Time

 Past practice or tradition is not law.
 Our constitution does not prohibit the Legislature from redistricting between decennial censuses.

-The voters will not decide based on some principle.
+The voters will not decide Prop 50 based on some principle.
 The voters will not be influenced by education.
 The voters will also not be influenced by facts.
 Because both sides are lying about just about everything, it comes down to which lies and liars will they believe.

 Quod Erat Demonstrandum ("Q.E.D")